InfinityAlgo-Academy/LightHouse/readme.md

 * **[Microlink](https://microlink.io)** — Microlink is a cloud browser as API.
 It offers Lighthouse reports on demand, making it easy to build any service on top.
 Similar functionality is available via the underlying open-source project named browserless.

+* **[Peyk](https://peyk.com)** - Peyk is a website change detection & monitoring service.
+Peyk can detect changes in cookies, network requests, technologies, local & session storage, lighthouse audits, screenshots and so much more.
+Peyk is offered via free and paid plans.

 * **[Wattspeed](https://wattspeed.com/)** — Wattspeed is a free tool that generates snapshots - historical captures of your web pages that include Lighthouse scores, a list of technologies, W3C HTML validator results, DOM size, mixed content info, and more.

 * **[AwesomeTechStack](https://awesometechstack.com)** — AwesomeTechStack is a free to use website tech stack analyzer.
 AwesomeTechStack provides insights into the security, modernity, and performance of any website's technology stack and guidance to improve performance.
 Lighthouse insights are a crucial part of a website's tech stack rating.